My child poops every day

 How can he be constipated?

 Commonly recommended ways to prevent constipation are to drink water, exercise, and eat fruits, vegetables and fiber-rich foods.
 Yet even when we use these techniques, our children still sometimes get constipated.
-From contributing to stomach ache, delayed toilet training, bedwetting, and missed school, constipation is no laughing matter.
+Whether its contributing to stomach ache, delayed toilet training, bedwetting, or missed school, constipation is no laughing matter.

 “But my child poops every day!
 My child can’t be constipated!”